tensorflow/tensorboard-plugin-example/README.md

 To test out the custom “greeter TensorBoard” with the Greeter Plugin, first [install Bazel] and [install TensorFlow].

-> **Note:** This example requires TensorFlow 1.3 to run.
-As of 2017-07-24, TensorFlow 1.3 isn’t out yet, which means you need to install one of TensorFlow’s cutting edge nightly binaries.
-You can find the nightly download urls [here](https://github.com/tensorflow/tensorflow/blob/master/README.md).
+> **Note:** This example requires the latest TensorFlow version to run.
+As of December 3rd 2018, please use Bazel version 0.19.2 as 0.20.0 made some backwards incompatible change and their rules are not updated accordingly yet.

 Then, clone and `cd` into this repository, and run the following commands: